avantrec/soco-cli/README.md

 ## Overview

-SoCo CLI is a powerful command line wrapper for the popular Python SoCo library [1] for controlling Sonos systems.
-SoCo CLI is written entirely in Python and is portable across platforms.
+SoCo-CLI is a powerful command line wrapper for the popular Python SoCo library [1] for controlling Sonos systems.
+SoCo-CLI is written entirely in Python and is portable across platforms.

 A simple `sonos` command is provided which allows easy control of speaker playback, volume, groups, EQ settings, sleep timers, etc. Multiple commands can be run in sequence, including the ability to insert delays and wait states between commands.

-SoCo CLI aims for an orderly command structure and consistent return values, making it suitable for use in automated scripts, `cron` jobs, etc.
+SoCo-CLI aims for an orderly command structure and consistent return values, making it suitable for use in automated scripts, `cron` jobs, etc.

 ## Supported Environments